-On our road trips down south my boyfriend always points out Mt.
-Whitney as we pass through Lone Pine.
-I assumed it had something to do with being part of the “Hikers of Mt.
-Whitney Club” that alluding the peak brought back a sense of accomplishment I was far from understanding.
-I don’t quite remember this conversation but he likes to remind me that I once said, quote, I can’t see myself ever wanting to do something like that, end quote.
-Whether I did say this or not is lost in the abyss of the past but furthermore holds no truth.
+On road trips down south I always admire seeking Mt.
+Whitney as I pass through Lone Pine.
+Hiking Mt.
+Whitney was not something I ever wanted to do until recently.
+I was far from understanding the type of accomplishment I would feel after completing the 22 mile trek but it is a feeling I will forever cherish.
 It was only a couple of months ago that my good friend excitedly text me with confirmation of getting a permit to hike Mt.
 Whitney that I eagerly agreed to accept the challenge.
 This mountain, that once felt like a foreign idea to me, shortly became a keen mission I couldn’t wait to accomplish.

 So there we were, three friends setting out at 5:30 in the morning to hike the highest peak in the continental United States.
 By 6:15 a.m.
 I was down to shorts and a flannel shirt, dripping sweat, knowing that the next 11 miles were heavily dependent on our unwavering determination to get to the top.

 It’s been told that nobody said it was going to be easy, they just promised it would be worth it.
-I can now say I look forward to passing Mt.
-Whitney framed by her surrounding mountains on our next road trip down south.
-I can already imagine passing the huge mountain range and spotting Whitney’s pinpoint peak, bethinking the few rocks we proudly stood on at the top, reliving our victory; knowing for certain that the only thing in the world that mattered at that very moment was being where we were, 14.5 thousand feet above sea level, surrounded by a Greater Being.
+I can already imagine my next road trip passing the huge mountain range and spotting Whitney’s pinpoint peak, bethinking the few rocks we proudly stood on at the top, reliving our victory; knowing for certain that the only thing in the world that mattered at that very moment was being where we were, 14.5 thousand feet above sea level, surrounded by a Greater Being.
 It is in those humbling moments that you realize how small we are and how largely the universe can shift our once afterthought plans and turn them into memories that will last a lifetime.

 Thank you so much for reading.